kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      - For a list of possible values, see :doc:`administrator_access_levels`.
    * - interface_language
      - string
-     - ISO code of the current language used in the Suite UI by the admin
+     - ISO code of the current language used in the Emarsys application by the admin
      - For a list of available languages, see :doc:`administrator_interface_languages`.

 .. list-table:: **Optional Parameters**